 - © HKI/Zippel

-The Leibniz Association is the umbrella organisation for 89 research institutes which address issues of national importance.
-Leibniz Institutes conduct research, provide scientific and research infrastructure and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.
-The “Museum für Naturkunde” in Berlin, one of the five largest natural history museums in the world, is a prominent example of a member of the Leibniz Association.
+The Leibniz Association is the umbrella organisation for 89 research institutes which address issues of international importance.
+Leibniz Institutes conduct research, provide scientific and research infrastructures and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.
+All Leibniz Institutes have to undergo frequent external evaluations.

 Facts and Figures

 some 17,500 staff in total (2013)

 The Leibniz Association is known for the wide range of themes addressed by its member institutes.
 The Leibniz Association has a decentralised organisational structure.
 Each institute is legally and financially independent and autonomously determines its research programme.
 The 89 Leibniz Institutes employ some 17,500 people and have an overall annual budget of 1.5 billion euros.

 Leibniz research institutes cover the humanities and social sciences, economics, spatial and life sciences, mathematics, natural sciences, engineering and environmental research.